 If we agree to be someone’s Sponsor it doesn’t mean we take responsibility for that person or for their sobriety and recovery.
 It is a two-way relationship based upon mutual respect and the principles of the program.

 Any member of the MA program or another 12-Step program who is recovering from a substance dependency can be a Sponsor.

 When should I consider myself ready to sponsor another?

 Whenever you feel ready to share what you have.
 Usually, it helps to have enough sobriety so that you have worked the Steps and have some “experience, strength, and hope” to share.
-If you possess a willingness to spend time and effort with a person, to be patient, and to share your experience with recovery, then you are probably ready to become a Sponsor.
+If you possess a willingness to spend time and effort with another addict, to be patient, and to share your experience with recovery, then you are probably ready to become a Sponsor.

 How do I become a Sponsor?